basisproject/paper/src/05-banking.md

 ## Outside funding

 Companies that choose to seek financing from banks outside the regional economy must be set up as subsidiaries to protect the region's assets from seizure.
-This will likely be a more intricate process than seeking capital from within the region, although it's possible this could be streamlined enough to be fairly cheap for both the region itself and the entrepreneur (who would be responsible for all filing fees).
+This will likely be a more intricate process than seeking capital from within the region, although it's possible this could be streamlined enough to be fairly cheap for both the region itself and the entrepreneur (who will be responsible for all filing fees).

-The legal process of this would be managed by an arm of the regional bank.
+The legal process of this will be managed by an arm of the regional bank.